hknutzen/Netspoc/technical.markdown

 code.
 Network architectures are represented and processed by Netspoc as graphs, with routers and networks as nodes and interfaces as edges.
-For better understanding, several pictures are included in this documentation, using symbols depicted below.
+For better understanding, several pictures are included in this documentation, using the symbols depicted below.
 As you might have noticed, there is no symbol for interfaces included.
-As interfaces are needed whenever a network is connected to a router, we omitted their explicit representation.
+As interfaces are needed whenever a network is connected to a router, we omit their explicit representation.

 {% include image.html src="./images/legend.png" description="Legend of used symbols." %}